Education in Catalan: Criticism

-Spanish nationalism and several organizations and political parties like People's Party of Spain and of Catalonia, Citizens, Catalan Civil Society and Somatemps are openly against Catalonia's education system.
-They claim the system to be unfair with Castilian speakers, as they think Catalan adds additional burden to non-Catalan students worsening their academic performance.
-However, consensus from scientific, education and Catalan communities is in that language immersion is fair given the traits of the population living in Catalonia.
-On the other hand, Spanish skill grades of Catalonia's students are equal or better than the rest of students of Spain and there is no trace of worse academic performance in non-Catalan students.
+Spanish nationalism and several organisations and political parties like People's Party of Spain and of Catalonia, Citizens, Catalan Civil Society and Somatemps are openly hostile to Catalonia's education system.
+They claim the system is unfair to Castilian speakers, and that Catalan adds an additional burden to non-Catalan pupils worsening their academic performance.
+However, there is a consensus from scientific, education and Catalan communities that the linguistic immersion model is indeed fair given the make up of the population living in Catalonia.
+In fact, evidence shows that Castilian grades of Catalonia's pupils are equal to or above average for Spain as a whole and there is no evidence of worse academic performance among non-Catalan pupils.
 Spanish nationalists also state that children are indoctrinated into Catalan nationalism.
 To the contrary, social studies found that children political-identification feelings are influenced by their parents and neighbourhood, not Catalonia's education system.
 Children living in neighbourhoods or going to schools located in neighborhoods with a high portion of migrants will be less prone to identify themselves as more Catalan than Spanish or only Catalan.

 Catalonia's school model has been always a point of conflict with the political right in Spain.
 It has reached the Constitutional Court of Spain in 1994 and 2010, both times receiving a favorable ruling, not infringing Castilian-speaking children "right and duty to know Spanish".
 The 2010 ruling pointed out that Castilian "cannot be excluded" but that Catalan has to be "the centre of gravity".
 However, in 2013 the government of Spain, at that time led by the People's Party of Spain, passed a bill to increase the usage of Castilian as a language of instruction without specifying any percentage.
 The Catalan Government said they would take the bill to the Constitutional Court of Spain.
 In 2015 the Supreme Court ruled that at least 25% of school subjects at all levels have to use Castilian as teaching language for those parents who ask for it in order to guarantee that Castilian is not excluded.
 Some argue that the Supreme Court exceeded their competences as they can not modify laws approved by a Parliament.
 The educational community has stated that Castilian has never been excluded, with many teachers using it as the language of instruction in their lectures for the sake of flexibility and the laws already had exemptions for non-Catalan speakers.
 The continuous conflict around the educational system of Catalonia has contributed to the rise of the independence movement in Catalonia.
-Irene Rigau, education superintendent for Catalonia in 2014, stated that "we need our own country in order to protect our language".
+Irene Rigau, education Minister of Catalonia in 2014, stated that "we need our own country in order to protect our language".